kubedb/cli/docs/postgres_tutorial.md

   34m         34m        1         Postgres operator     Normal     SuccessfulValidate   Successfully validate Postgres
 ```

-Once the snapshot Job is complete, you should see the output of the `pg_dump` command stored in the GCS buckeet.
+Once the snapshot Job is complete, you should see the output of the `pg_dump` command stored in the GCS bucket.

 ![snapshot-console](/docs/images/tutorial/postgres/p1-xyz-snapshot.png)

+From the above image, you can see that the snapshot output is stored in a folder called `{bucket}/kubedb/{namespace}/{tpr}/{snapshot}/`.